aziflaj/caboose/README.md

 # Caboose

 A Redis clone built in Go, because I had nothing better to do this afternoon.
-Named after [Michael J. Caboose](https://rvb.fandom.com/wiki/Michael_J._Caboose).
+Named after [Captain Michael J. Caboose](https://rvb.fandom.com/wiki/Michael_J._Caboose).

 ## How to use it?